Warren Gammill & Associates, P.L.

 Contractor sued by people that are not his clients

-On behalf of Warren Gammill & Associates, P.L. | Nov 6, 2016 | Construction Litigation
+On Behalf of Warren Gammill & Associates, P.L. | Nov 6, 2016 | Construction Litigation

 Contractors know that there can be problems working with the public.
 They are probably prepared to handle the unhappy customer who points to the “satisfaction guaranteed” clause in the contract as the reason for demanding the contractor make changes.
 They may also be used to those who make changes halfway through the project and then balk at the additional expense.
 Regardless, contractors are pretty good at handling a lot of problems that arise from working with the public.
 Sometimes, however, unforeseen circumstances can lead a contractor to need the support of a solid legal team.